waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 `Store` protocol is responsible for storing messages relayed in the network, making it possible to query and retrieve them later.
 This functionality benefits offline peers by enabling them to retrieve missed messages upon reconnection.

 :::info
 Using `Relay` and `Filter` protocols is recommended when a node is online, as `Store` does not guarantee data availability.
-The `Store` protocol is suitable for retrieving messages when connecting to the network, like when a dApp starts.
+The `Store` protocol is suitable for retrieving messages when connecting to the network, like when a DApp starts.
 :::

 ## [Light Push](https://rfc.vac.dev/spec/19/)

 `Light Push` is a [Request/Response](/overview/concepts/network-domains#requestresponse-domain) protocol for nodes with limited bandwidth and short connection windows.
-It allows a client to receive an acknowledgment when sending messages, indicating that at least one peer has received them.
+It allows a client to receive an acknowledgement when sending messages, indicating that at least one peer has received them.
 Subsequently, the remote peer forwards these messages to the `Relay` network.

 :::info
 While the `Light Push` protocol acknowledges the receipt by the remote peer, it does not guarantee network-wide propagation.